Location: 35°37'33.65"N, 74°53'27.96"W (35.62599, -74.89110)

 Gross Tonnage: 5,939 Cargo: Water ballast

-Owner: Petroleum Navigation Company, Houston, Texas
+Owner: Petroleum Navigation Company, Houston, Texas, USA

 Lloyd's Register Details: Steel hull, two decks, fitted for oil fuel, longitudinal framing, triple expansion three cylinder engine

 Former Names: Silvanus (Dutch-Indies Steam Tanker Co., 1921-1926)